Founder and Executive Director

 MPhil International Development, University of Oxford

-MA Creative Writing (in progress), University of London (Royal Holloway)
+MA Creative Writing, University of London (Royal Holloway)

 Mary Jean is a poet, writer and environmentalist from Hong Kong who believes that stories often contain more truths than facts.
 A graduate from Swarthmore College and the University of Oxford, Mary Jean is passionate about the intersection between politics and poetry, as well as other forms of literary expression.
 Her work has been published in journals and anthologies such as Cadaverine Magazine, Quarterly Literary Review Singapore, Small Craft Warnings, Cherwell, The Charnel House, and In Protest: 150 Poems for Human Rights.
 A former TEDx speaker, Mary Jean delivered a talk on the importance of genuine discourse and dialogue entitled: "A Tapestry of Narratives: Conversations through Poetry".
-Mary Jean currently edits the Oxford University Poetry Society journal and is an MA candidate in Creative Writing at Royal Holloway.
-She also works as a part-time researcher on environmental conflict in China, which builds upon her MPhil thesis exploring the networked dynamics of green civil society in Beijing.
+Mary Jean recently earned an MA in Creative Writing at Royal Holloway.
+She is taking a gap year to re-discover Hong Kong and travel around China with her partner.
+Then, she hopes to do a PhD in Creative Writing with a concentration on poetry and creative non-fiction.